-We are excited to welcome back our students, faculty and staff to the start of a new school year.
-Each school year is the start of a new beginning and this upcoming year is no exception.
+Capistrano Unified is continually innovating and adding resources and hands-on learning experiences to prepare our students from preschool through high school to meet the challenges of a rapidly changing world.
 As a result of state and federal COVID-19 funds, we have invested even more in our classrooms.
 We have hired over 300 teachers, speech pathologists, psychologists, counselors, and classified staff.
-We have also worked to reduce class sizes, increase electives, bring credentialed physical education teachers to elementary students, purchase new Chromebooks, and continue a strong investment in professional development for our certificated and classified staff.
+We have also worked to reduce class sizes, increase electives, bring credentialed physical education teachers to elementary students, purchase new Chromebooks, and continue a strong investment in professional learning for our certificated and classified staff.
+This school year, the district expanded its iCAN labs to elementary schools as an extension of the current middle and high school STEM Career Paths.
+The district is also expanding the College @ Capo program for high school students and CaliforniaColleges.edu for middle and high school students.